BenChung/SemanticAST.jl/docs/src/index.md

 * The ability to analyze normal `Exprs` and not only JuliaSyntax nodes.
 This could be accomplished by extending the custom patterns to support `Expr`s, and would allow SemanticAST to be used after macro expansion (or as part of normal Julia macro implementations) when combined with
 * Support for semantic forms that don't result from parsing.
 My goal was to support parser output but macros are allowed to use a larger `Expr` language.
 As a result, analyzing post-expansion `Expr`s is not possible.

-Be warned, this project is currently academic software.
-It might break, have obvious bugs, and otherwise have weird and unexpected issues.
-Moreover, the `ASTNode` language is not stable: it may change unexpectedly in future releases.